Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 - **Deploy a time series Streamlit** application in Snowflake for end users to query time series

-### Streamlit Application
+### Goal
-**GOAL:** Deploy a Streamlit application deployed to Snowflake to enable users to eaily execute time series queries against data streamed into Snowflake.
+The goal of this lab is to deploy a Streamlit application to Snowflake that will enable users to easily execute time series queries against data streamed into Snowflake.

 <img src="assets/overview_streamlit.png" width="800" />